 Coconut Curry Chicken Soup

 I’ve been kind of holding out on you guys.
-I started making this wonderful Thai leaning Coconut Curry Chicken Soup a while back and neglected to share it.
+I started making this wonderful Thai Leaning Coconut Curry Chicken Soup a while back and neglected to share it.
 But maybe that’s a good thing, now that fall is on the horizon!

 Coconut Curry Chicken Soup